Total perfect codes in graphs realized by commutative rings

 It is known \cite{GSS} that deciding whether a graph has a total perfect code is NP-complete.\\

-In section 2, we discuss total perfect codes in some important class of graphs: paths, cycles, regular graphs, bipartite graphs and trees.
-From \cite{AL}, it can be seen that these classes of graphs are realised as zero-divisor graphs.
-Lemma 2.2, 2.3 are characterisations for all paths and cycles which admit total perfect codes.
-We conclude section 2 by Theorem 2.12, in which we present a class of trees which admit total perfect codes.
-Section 3 is dedicated to the study of total perfect codes in zero-divisor graphs.
-We characterise all commutative rings with unity whose associated zero-divisor graphs admit total perfect codes.
-We end section 3 by some examples which illustrates few cases of Theorem 3.10.\\
+In Section 2, we discuss total perfect codes in graphs realized as zero-divisor graphs.
+From \cite{AL}, it can be explored and confirmed that the classes of graphs like paths, cycles, regular graphs, bipartite graphs, complete bipartite graphs etc. are realized as zero-divisor graphs.
+For a local commutative ring $R$ with unity, Propositions 2.3 and 2.6 are characterizations of graphs (realized by $R$) which admit total perfect codes.
+In Lemma 2.8, we show that if $\Gamma(R)$ is a regular graph, then $R$ is a reduced ring and $|Z^*(R)| \equiv 0(mod ~2)$.
+Lemma 2.10 shows that among all bipartite graphs, only complete bipartite graphs admit total perfect codes.
+Theorem 2.13 which is the main result of this paper provides a characterization for all commutative rings of which the realized zero-divisor graphs admit total perfect codes.
+Finally, we finish the paper with Theorem 2.17 in which we determine the cardinality of a total perfect code in $\Gamma(R)$.\\